Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In addition to being a UNESCO World Heritage Site, the charming medieval village of Saint-Emilion is home to some world-famous wines, whose vineyards often belong to iconic French chateau properties.

-Your trip will end in the stunning city of Bordeaux, one of France's most beautiful cities and in the heart of Bordeaux wine production.
+Your trip will end in the stunning city of Bordeaux, one of France's prettiest cities and in the heart of Bordeaux wine production.
 (If you don't drink wine, by the way, read this article on how to visit Bordeaux even if you don't drink wine.)

 The perfect stop in Saint-Émilion is the Atelier de Candale.
 The restaurant, set among the vineyards, is attached to the wine-producing château of the same name.